 Decades later, in 2008, Dennis met Dan Stalzer, a master chair maker from the Bay Area.
 He shared with Dennis the practice of woodworking using nothing but an ancient type of work bench, called a shavehorse, and a long draw knife to shape wood into extremely durable and elegant chairs.
 This practice eliminates the need for electricity or hardware, enabling a cooperative model where people living even in the most remote areas can gain skills and produce high quality goods.
 In 2010, Dan traveled with Dennis to Guatemala where they formed a pilot group of 30 students in order to develop a curriculum.
 The students learned quickly and they realized that Carpenters without Borders could be a real engine of economic stimulus in the country.

-By creating localized cooperatives of woodworkers throughout the rural Guatemala, we are able to provide Mayan communities with a stable income and a specialized skill set, both of which would otherwise be unavailable to them.
-Using our shavehorses, participants in the program create all the components of our Bentwood chair, a highly durable and elegant design that does not require either electricity or hardware to construct.
+By creating localized cooperatives of woodworkers throughout the rural Guatemala, we are able to provide communities with stable income and a specialized woodworking skill set, both of which would otherwise be unavailable to them.
+Using our tools, participants in the program create all the components of our Shavehorse Chair, an elegant design that does not require either electricity or hardware to construct.

 We accomplish this by providing a paid two-week course in which participants learn by constructing their own Bentwood chairs.
 Graduates of this course that show motivation and consistency are invited to continue producing chairs in their towns using wood that we supply.
 The chairs that they complete we buy back from them, providing a way for individuals and families to support themselves.
 Cooperatives are encouraged to refer new members in need of employment to our woodworking course.
 This way, we create a network of self-sustaining cooperatives capable of providing for their families and villages while gaining useful skills in carpentry and woodworking.